o2r-project/erc-spec/docs/spec/index.md

 The Dockerfile MUST contain a `VOLUME` instruction to define the mount point of the ERC base directory within the container.
 This mount point MUST be `/erc`.
+The Dockerfile MUST contain a `WORKDIR` instruction with the value `/erc`.

 !!! tip "Example Dockerfile"
     In this example we use a [_Rocker_](https://github.com/rocker-org/rocker) base image to reproduce computations made in R.